aymaneelfahsi1/UnsupervisedML_GAN_TransUNET_SegmentationCovid/README.md

 ## Usage
 To replicate our results or use the models for your data:
-1. Clone the repository: `git clone https://github.com/aymaneelfahsi1/Unsupervised_ML_GAN+TransUNET_CovidSegmentation.git`
+1. Clone the repository: `git clone https://github.com/aymaneelfahsi1/UnsupervisedML_GAN+TransUNET_SegmentationCovid.git`
 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the notebooks: Jupyter notebook `path_to_notebook.ipynb`

 ## Contributing
 Interested in contributing?
 We welcome contributions from the community, whether it's improving the codebase, adding new features, or extending the documentation.

-[Optional: ## License
-Distributed under the MIT License.
-See `LICENSE` for more information.]

 ## Contact
 For any queries, reach out to us at [aymane.elfahsi@student-cs.fr].